cliffordkleinsr/intuitive/Documentation.md

 ```

 ##### Completing the Setup

 After running the installation script, Dokploy and its dependencies will be set up on your server.
-Here's how to finalize the setup and start using Dokploy:

 ##### Accessing Dokploy

 Open your web browser and navigate to http://your-ip-from-your-vps:3000.
 You will be directed to the initial setup page where you can configure the administrative account for Dokploy.

 ##### Initial Configuration

 Create an Admin Account: Fill in the necessary details to set up your administrator account.
 This account will be the admin account for Dokploy.

 <img src="https://docs.dokploy.com/_next/image?url=%2Fassets%2Fimages%2Fsetup.png&w=1080&q=75">

 ##### Configure GitHub repositories for deployments.